avanderw/avanderw.github.io/static/blog/20251203T134726_understanding-wardley-mapping_9b296090.md

 Furthermore, leaders recognize that the goal is to aggressively move certain components rightward�a process often referred to as industrialization�before competitors can achieve the same efficiency.
 If a component upon which competitors rely heavily can be rapidly commoditized by the leader, the competitor is forced to bear the high cost and complexity of custom solutions while the leader benefits from the cheap, standardized utility.
 This competitive maneuver is a primary objective of strategic gameplay.

-## IV.
+## III.
 Strategic Rationale: Why Wardley Mapping Is Essential (The "Why")

 The utility of Wardley Mapping extends far beyond simple diagramming; it is a fundamental tool for achieving strategic situational awareness and ensuring organizational coherence in dynamic environments.